Southern Patagonian Ice Field dispute: Pending border definition area

 In 2006, Presidents Michelle Bachelet and Néstor Kirchner held a meeting over the cartographic controversy.
 Kirchner served as the governor of the Santa Cruz Province from 1991 to 2003.

-In the maps published in Argentina, the region continues to be shown without the white rectangle, as can be seen in a map of Santa Cruz on a website of an official Argentine agency.
-While in the official Chilean maps and most tourist maps, the rectangle is shown and it is clarified that the boundary is not defined according to the 1998 treaty.
+In the maps published in Argentina, the region continues to be shown without the white rectangle, as can be seen in a map of Santa Cruz on a website of an official Argentine agency; while in the official Chilean maps and most tourist maps, the rectangle is shown and it is clarified that the boundary is not defined according to the 1998 treaty.

 Newspaper reports indicate that, on 8 January 2008, daily flights began in Argentine Army helicopters, based in El Chaltén, with personnel from the National Geographic Institute to carry out the geographic surveys necessary to draw up the map prescribed in the agreement.
 Reports indicate that Chilean personnel acted as overseers, while the Chilean Army performed similar tasks in other sectors.
 Technicians of both countries worked on the definition of the border.

 In 2006 and 2010, the Argentine Foreign Ministry pressured to solve the dispute.

 In 2018, Argentina made a National Ice Inventory in which are included some disputed glaciers.
 From 20 September to 4 October the same year, the Argentine army traveled to into the area that is pending to be definition.
 This caused controversy mainly in Chile where the mayor of O'Higgins denounced the fact as a "provocation" and made a call to the central government of Chile to reinforce the sovereignty in the zone.

 After the Argentine government published its inventory of glaciers including undefined territory, the Chilean Foreign Ministry informed that a claim note had already been sent denying the Argentine inventory.

-In 2021, the Chilean president Sebastián Piñera, authorized the chart SHOA N° 8 not to showing the rectangle in the non-defined zone and expresses the continental shelf claimed by Chile in the Sea of the Southern Zone.
+In 2021, the Chilean president Sebastián Piñera authorized the chart SHOA N° 8 not to show the rectangle in the non-defined zone and express the continental shelf claimed by Chile in the Sea of the Southern Zone.
 Until before the enacted decree, and also after it, on official Chilean maps and also on tourist maps, Chilean maps show a rectangle clarifying that the boundary was not defined according to the 1998 agreement.
 In the map of Piñera's decree of 23 August that year, it was not shown as such and the cartography prior to 1998 was used.
 Both countries consider that they have about a thousand kilometers more ice than the other, which is reflected in the cartographic difference.

-The same year there was a controversy since the National Forest Corporation (from Chile) installed a dome in the Circo de los Altares which its southern part is claimed by both countries.
+The same year there was a controversy since the National Forest Corporation (from Chile) installed a dome in the Circo de los Altares, the southern part of which is claimed by both countries.